Best Wheelchairs for Elderly Parents 2026

 Best Lightweight Transport

-The 12-inch rear wheels provide a slightly smoother ride over door thresholds and minor outdoor transitions than the 8-inch wheels on basic transport chairs.
+The 12-inch rear wheels provide a smoother ride over door thresholds and minor outdoor transitions than the 8-inch wheels on basic transport chairs, and the chair supports adults up to 300 lbs.
 This is the right choice for a family who wants to step up from the most basic transport chair without committing to premium pricing.

 Pros